Huddersfield Giants: 2010–2017: League leaders and decline

-After another promising recruitment drive from Huddersfield, they were yet again tipped to make big strides in the Super League in 2012.
-This season really proved as a roller-coaster ride for the "Fartown Faithful" who saw their team go from leading the Super League up to the halfway point but then tailing off to finish a disappointing 7th and yet again failing to make an impact on the play-offs, being comfortbaly beaten by Hull, However, another cup run gave the fans hope but they came up against a red-hot Warrington side in the semi final who beat them 33–6.
+After another recruitment drive from Huddersfield, they were yet again projected to advance in the Super League in 2012.
+This season really saw their team go from leading the Super League up to the halfway point but then tailing off to finish a disappointing 7th and yet again failing to make an impact on the play-offs, being comfortbaly beaten by Hull, However, another cup run gave the fans hope but they came up against a red-hot Warrington side in the semi final who beat them 33–6.
 During the season and during the poor dip in form Ken Davy decided it was time for change and terminated the contracts of coach Nathan Brown and captain Kevin Brown.
 Paul Anderson was given the task of finishing the season as best as possible, it was a sad end to Both Brown's Huddersfield careers.

 2013 was seen as somewhat of a transition season, with Anderson able to mould his own team after taking over midway through a tumultuous period the previous year, however, Anderson's charges got off to a flyer, recording their first win at St Helens since 1978 with a 40–4 drubbing, that form kept up and Huddersfield found themselves in the top 2 for most of the season, a 30–12 hammering of Wigan, signalled the end of Wigan's challenge and Huddersfield won the League Leader's Shield, the first time they have finished top of the league in 81 years by hammering Rivals Wakefield 40–0.
 5 of the team were selected for the Super League Dream Team, more than any other club, however, once again the play offs proved too much for the Giants, following a weakened team finishing the regular season with a big defeat at Bradford, Wigan beat Huddersfield in the first stage of the play off, meaning the Giants missed the chance to finally book a place at Old Trafford for the grand final, they were given a second chance however, and after seeing off Hull with a sublime performance to win 76–18, they again came unstuck at the hands of the Warrington Wolves and their season ended in bitter disappointment again.